-Activity Environmental Receptor Potential Impact Magnitude & Duration Extent/Location & Significance Level Likelihood & Nature Mitigation Residual & Reversible /Irreversible Natural Hazards operations, Humans, Flora and decommissioning, Fauna Item NH1 - NJPB II's staff, machinery and equipment may be impacted by natural hazards such as hurricanes, earthquakes, landslides and flooding.
-High & Long-term Regional & Major Negative High & Direct The operations will be subjected to an approved Emergency Response Plan.
-In the event of a natural hazards the emergency response measures will be implemented. & Exclusions as a result of recommended 'Clawe • 1 Pre-operations, operations, rehabilitation Humans, Flora and Fauna Fauna The communities of Sawyers and Level Bottom have been excluded consequent on the 'clawed back area' and no mining taking place.
-Therefore, these communities will no longer be potential impact receptors.
-This is beneficial to the communities as livelihoods will be maintained and export agricultural produce for the domestic and export markets will continue to be supported.
-Bauxite mining being undertaken in other nearby areas may result in the positive impacts or benefits to these communities through: i.
-Employment (job creation) ii.
-Contribution to the Economic Rate of Return (ERR) through statutory deductions (macro-economy). iii.
-Increased income to the communities through the demand for services, which the communities could supply through small business operators. iv.
-The formation of nearby NJBP II-organized Community Councils on which the communities would be represented as important stakeholders. v.
-The usual benefits that NJBP II would extend to communities such as those below could also be extended to nearby new community partners: a. development of greenhouses, b. training and employment of persons in creative conservation practices to retrieve flora and High & Long-term Regional & Major Positive High & Direct No mitigation required.
+Activity Environmental Receptor Potential Impact Magnitude & Duration Extent/Location & Significance Level Likelihood & Nature Mitigation Residual Reversibl /Irreversib e Natural Hazards - Pre-operations, operations, decommissioning, rehabilitation Humans, Flora and Fauna Item NH1 - NJPB II's staff, machinery and equipment may be impacted by natural hazards such as hurricanes, earthquakes, landslides and flooding.
+Regional & Major Negative High & Direct The operations will be subjected to an approved Emergency Response Plan.
+In the event of a natural hazards the emergency response measures will be implemented. & It of recommended 'Claw Exclusions as a result Pre-operations, operations, rehabilitation t of recommended 'Claw Humans, Flora and Fauna Teed Back Area'The communities of Sawyers and Level Bottom have been excluded consequent on the 'clawed back area' and no mining taking place.Therefore, these communities will no longer be potential impact receptors.
+This is beneficial to the communities as livelihoods will be maintained and export agricultural produce for the domestic and export markets will continue to be supported.Bauxite mining being undertaken in other nearby areas may result in the positive impacts or benefits to these communities through:i.Employment (job creation)ii.Contribution to the Economic Rate of Return (ERR) through statutory deductions (macro-economy).iii.Increased income to the communities through the demand for services, which the communities could supply through small business operators.iv.The formation of nearby NJBP II- organized Community Councils on which the communities would be represented as important stakeholders.v.The usual benefits that NJBP II would extend to communities such as those below could also be extended to nearby new community partners: a. development of greenhouses, Regional & Major Positive High & Direct No mitigation required.
 The communities will not be impacted by any impacts which may be caused from noise, dust and vibration that may be associated with bauxite mining.
-There will be no loss of livelihoods from farming.
-Positive
+There will be no loss of livelihoods from farming. b. training and employment of persons in creative conservation practices to retrieve flora and fauna from areas to be cleared